matthewrevell/tutorials/Gitlab/Gitlab_Precise.md

 `config.vm.define "precise_gitlab" do |gitlab|
 end`

-This does nothing, so we need to add some provisionning instructions inside this block.
+This does nothing, so we need to add some provisioning instructions inside this block.

 ### Bootstrapping Puppet